Frequently Asked Questions

 For BSU affiliates, your Connect Card is your library card.
 For other users please see “Borrowing Privileges” listed under the Circulation Department.

-If a book is already charged out to a patron, you may place a “hold” on t by using Webster, Maxwell Library’s online catalog.
-From the search screen, once the book you want is displayed, click on “Place a hold” on the right side of the screen and enter your Connect Card number and last name to login.
+If a book is already charged out to a patron, you may place a "hold" on it by using Webster, Maxwell Library’s online catalog.
+From the search screen, once the book you want is displayed, click on “Place a hold" on the right side of the screen and enter your Connect Card number and last name to login.
 Once logged in, you can place a hold on that book.
 Upon its return, you will be notified, and the book will be held at the Circulation Desk for you.
-Additionally, you can search the Massachusetts Virtual catalog.
-Look for the button on the top right of the Webster screen.
-Enter your Connect card number to search.
-The Virtual catalog will indicate which libraries in the area have the book you need and allow you to request it online.
+Additionally, you can search the Commonwealth Catalog.
+Enter your Connect card number and last name to search.
+The Commonwealth Catalog will indicate which libraries in the area have the book you need and allow you to request it online.

 - According to Webster, the book I want has been checked out since 1999.
 How can I get this book?